 The UAB Health System, a related party, has agreed to allocate funds annually to the Foundation and various restricted funds held by the Foundation.
 These allocations are determined annually and paid monthly to the Foundation.
 They are recorded in the statement of activities and changes in net assets as donation revenue.
-The following is a summary of these contributions and their corresponding percentage of overall revenue for the fifteen months ended September 30, 2021 and the year ended June 30, 2020:
+The following is a summary of these contributions and their corresponding percentage of overall revenue for the year ended September 30, 2022 and fifteen months ended September 30, 2021: